 Why The Sustainable Investor?

-Building a better understanding of why and how sustainability can impact finance, investment, and strategy
+Building a better understanding of why and how sustainability issues can impact finance, investment, and company strategy.

 From the perspective of investors, if we want companies to become more sustainable we need to do at least two things.
-First, we need to link the impact of the upcoming sustainability transitions directly to the company's sources of competitive advantage and their strategy.
+First, we need to link the impact of the upcoming sustainability transitions directly to the company's sources of competitive advantage and their financial strategy.
+How do they create value now, and how will this likely change in the future.

 Second, we need to highlight the long term financial risks and opportunities.
 What are the financial consequences of action (or inaction)?